 A not-uncommon scenario in a form is the case of City/State selectors.
 If the user chooses a state, it would be nice to let them choose the city without seeing cities from other states.
 This same principle can apply to many situations where the value of one selector is used to limit the selections available… (read)

 Note: edited to correct the language file paths, which were incorrect in the original article.
 I often get asked if it’s possible to change the labels used by the Participants Database plugin, including the name of the plugin as it appears in the admin.
 This is sometimes called “white labeling” meaning that all traces of… (read)

 This article demonstrates how to set up a list search the works on only one field, eliminating the field selector dropdown.

 This post was updated November 6, 2019 to be compatible with current versions of WordPress.
-A very common support request is along the lines of “how can I give my users a login and password to access their profile?”
+A very common support request is along the lines of “how can I give my users access to a set of Participants Database records?”
 There are basically two ways to do this, depending on what privileges you want to give… (read)

 Version 1.5.2 introduced the ability to create forms across multiple pages.
 By defining the “action” attribute, the user is taken to another form page after each page is submitted.
 Each page shows a different part of the form by setting the fields or group to show in the shortcode on that page.